- AI and Machine Learning

 Optimizing New Items

 New items?
 Really?
-I would think that demand forecasting teams spoil and pamper their new items like they do their children?
+I would think that inventory planning teams spoil and pamper their new items like they do their children?
 I would think that their shelves are stocked high with new items and that they are proud to show them and their results.

 Is it really true that there is that much room for improvement here???